-Firstar Fiber is receiving a loan from the Alliance to End Plastic Waste that will help the processor convert hard-to-recycle plastics into building materials, all within the confines of the sortation site.
+Firstar Fiber is receiving a loan from the Alliance to End Plastic Waste that will help the processor convert hard-to-recycle plastics into building materials, all within the confines of the MRF.

-Omaha, Neb.-based Firstar Fiber on July 29 announced the project, stating that the company will develop an “integrated recycling facility” adjacent to Firstar’s Omaha materials recovery facility (MRF).
+Omaha, Neb.-based Firstar Fiber last week announced the project, stating that the company will develop an “integrated recycling facility” adjacent to Firstar’s Omaha MRF.
 The project will be completed over the next three years, in collaboration with the Alliance to End Plastic Waste, a nonprofit organization funded by a range of plastics stakeholders and focused on waste mitigation efforts around the world.

 In a release announcing the project, Steve Sikra, president and head of Americas for the Alliance, said the Firstar project will improve the recycling system by “creating value for hard-to-recycle plastic at the municipal and regional level.”